L.A. Rams Rumors: Latest News Surrounding Head Coaching Search

 Further, the Rams have already interviewed their interim head coach John Fassel and Panthers secondary coach Steve Wilks, per the L.A.
 Times.

-Wilks, 47, has coached with the Panthers, San Diego Chargers and Chicago Bears.
+Wilks, 47, has coached with the Panthers, San Diego Chargers, and Chicago Bears.

 Fassel did not win a game during his time filling in for Fisher.